How to Design an SEO-Friendly Website That Google Will Love

-- Blogging - Writing an interesting blog is a crucial part of content marketing and a great way to make people come back to your site.
-This way, you will provide them with the information they need, and in turn, you will get to reach higher ranks.
+- Blogging - Writing an interesting and informative blog is a crucial part of content marketing and a great way to make people come back to your site .

 - Social media sites - Creating an account on various social media platforms is a must.
-Make sure to sign up on Facebook, Instagram, Twitter, Google+, and some niche-specific social media sites such as Twitch.
+Make sure to sign up on Facebook, Instagram, X, TikTok, Google+, and some niche-specific social media sites such as Twitch.

 - Guest blog marketing - Communicate with your audience on the blogs within the same niche as yours.
 This way, you will get more followers and enhance brand awareness.